 Chemical Amounts:

-NOTE: To obtain the appropriate chemical amounts for the nanoparticle synthesis, take the initial amounts found on the “Nanoparticle Synthesis” sheet (on the 2nd page of the supporting information from the Osterloh research article12), and multiply the amount of all doses by 3, with some slight modifications:
+NOTE: To obtain the appropriate chemical amounts for the nanoparticle synthesis, take the initial amounts found on the “Nanoparticle Synthesis” sheet (on the 2nd page of the supporting information from the Osterloh research article12), and multiply the amount of all doses by 3, with some slight modifications.
+Table 1 shows the chemical amounts that are needed for the injection solution, boiling solution, washing/purification solutions, and gold etchant solution.

-Injection Solution:

-150 mg of tetrachloroauric acid (HAuCl4) (0.15 mmol)

-3.0 g (3.7 mmol, 3.6 mL) of oleylamine

-3.0 mL of toluene

-Boiling Solution:

-5.1 g (6.4 mmol, 8.7 mL) of oleylamine

-147 mL of toluene

-Washing/Purification Solutions:

-10 mL of toluene (x3 washes) (x12 tubes) = 360 mL of toluene

-40 mL of methanol (x3 washes) (x12 tubes) = 1.44 L of methanol

-Gold Etchant Solution (for cleaning chemical reaction glassware/supplies):

-150 mL of gold etchant TFA [or aqua regia]

-150 mL of deionized (DI) water

 Cleaning and Preparation for Gold Nanoparticle Synthesis Process (Day 1):

 NOTE: The following steps can be completed on the first day of the synthesis process.

 Things to Check and Ensure Before Preparing for the Gold Nanoparticle Synthesis:

-CAUTION: Perform the pre-synthesis cleaning and preparation in the fume hood and acid wet bench while wearing PPE such as nitrile gloves, safety glasses/goggles, and a lab coat while using the fume hood; and while additionally wearing chemical gloves, a chemical gown, a face shield, and goggles while using the acid wet bench.
+CAUTION: Ensure that the pre-synthesis cleaning and preparation are performed in the fume hood and acid wet bench while wearing personal protective equipment (PPE) such as nitrile gloves, safety glasses/goggles, and a lab coat while using the fume hood; and while additionally wearing chemical gloves, a chemical gown, a face shield, and goggles while using the acid wet bench.

-Perform the solvent/reagent preparations and synthesis/chemical reaction process in the nitrogen glove box.
+Ensure that a nitrogen glove box is available, in which to perform the solvent/reagent preparations and synthesis/chemical reaction process.

+NOTE: If a nitrogen glove box is not available, a fume hood can be used instead (possibly with a Schlenk line), although the inert atmosphere in the nitrogen glove box should produce higher quality nanoparticles by preserving the purity of the tetrachloroauric acid (HAuCl4).
+The gold nanoparticle injection solution that contains the tetrachloroauric acid should be prepared in an inert atmosphere or nitrogen glove box if possible.

 Ensure that a stand with a clamp is located in the nitrogen glove box, to hold and support the condenser tube during the gold nanoparticle synthesis process.

-This stand with clamp will also allow the condenser tube to be lifted up and suspended over the reaction vessel while the toluene, tetrachloroauric acid and oleylamine solution is injected into the reaction vessel.
+NOTE: This stand with clamp will also allow the condenser tube to be lifted up and suspended over the reaction vessel while the toluene, tetrachloroauric acid and oleylamine solution is injected into the reaction vessel.

 Ensure that the heater with the magnetic stirrer and circular concave receptacle with a fiberglass lining (for holding and supporting the reaction vessel sphere, and for heating the reaction vessel and for rotating the magnetic stirrer bar) is located in the nitrogen glove box.